DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-25-shortisting-an-application.md

 - reject the candidate
 - move on to the next stage, such as sending the application to a tutor who will decide whether to interview the candidate

 At the moment there’s no way to indicate that this shortlisting stage has been completed.
-An application remains until the received status until:
+An application remains in the received status until:

 - an interview is set up
 - an offer is made